 If you aren't interested in a particular degree level and want to know which schools are the overall best at delivering an education for the construction trades degrees they offer, see the list below.

-Metropolitan Community College is one of the best schools in the United States for getting a degree in construction trades.
-Located in the large city of Omaha, MCC is a public college with a fairly large student population.
+Metropolitan Community College is one of the finest schools in the United States for getting a degree in construction trades.
+Located in the large city of Omaha, MCC is a public college with a large student population.

-Northeast Community College is a wonderful choice for students pursuing a degree in construction trades.
-Located in the town of Norfolk, Northeast is a public college with a medium-sized student population.
+Northeast Community College is a great decision for students interested in a degree in construction trades.
+Located in the town of Norfolk, Northeast is a public college with a moderately-sized student population.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.